MehranZdi/Image_Denoising/README.md

 ## Streamlit

 There are many ways to deploy a ML or DL model.
 Streamlit is one of the fastest and easiest.
-There is no need to get involoved with frontend and backend, streamlit take cares of everything.
-Check Streamlit
+There is no need to get involoved with frontend and backend,because streamlit take cares of everything.
+Check [Streamlit](https://streamlit.io/)